 Currently compatible up to version 1.31, but it’s not savegame comptaible with previous versions of the mod.

 Extended Timeline Mod

 Simple yet incredibly ambitious: this mod allows the player to play from The Second Year of Our Lord to the year 9999.
 Unlike infinite time mods, this mod actually creates all new mechanics to reflect this extended timeframe.
-Technologies are tweaked to match the long spread and every single date is filled with researched polities and nations making it an eerily accurate depiction of time from Rome onward (except for the future of course!).
-Just be wary of the rather bland mechanics as the mod sputters out when you reach modern times.
-Available here.
+Technologies are tweaked to match the long spread and every single date is filled with researched polities and nations making it an eerily accurate depiction of time from Rome onward (except for the future).

 The Idea Variation